Business Speaker, CEO of Venture Communications, Former Star of Dragons' Den

 Dickinson is also the CEO of Arlene Dickinson Enterprises (ADE) and YouInc.com, companies she founded in 2012 that are dedicated to serving and investing in entrepreneurs and the entrepreneurial lifestyle.
 She is best known to Canadians as one of the venture capitalists on the award-winning CBC series’ Dragons’ Den, The Big Decision, and Recipe to Riches.
 She is also the author of the #1 bestselling book Persuasion and the creator of the Persuasion product line that includes coffee, wine, skin care, and chocolate.
 Her new book, All In, focuses on how to thrive in the entrepreneurial lifestyle—and how to avoid its pitfalls.

 Dickinson is an Honorary Captain of the Royal Canadian Navy and is the recipient of honorary degrees from Mount Saint Vincent University, Saint Mary’s University, and the Northern Alberta Institute of Technology.
 She sits on the Leadership Council of the Perimeter Institute for Theoretical Physics and is a proud recipient of the Queen Elizabeth II Diamond Jubilee Medal.

 Lessons from the Den: Succeeding at Business and Being an Entrepreneur

 Can anyone be an entrepreneur?
 Arlene Dickinson's emphatic answer is "Yes."
-In this talk, one of Canada's most high profile business women distills a lifetime of experience to reveal everything you need to know—and do—to start, to run, and to grow a great business.
+In this talk, one of Canada's most high profile business speakers distills a lifetime of experience to reveal everything you need to know—and do—to start, to run, and to grow a great business.
 (A customized clip from the hit show Dragons' Den provides buzz; though that's just a starting point.)
-On stage, as on the small screen, Dickinson displays a palpable and infectious belief in the entrepreneurial spirit; she reminds us of the major contributions Canadians have made to international business and the entrepreneurial tradition.
+On stage, as on the small screen, Dickinson is an inspirational speaker.
+She displays a palpable and infectious belief in the entrepreneurial spirit; she reminds us of the major contributions Canadians have made to international business and the entrepreneurial tradition.
+This keynote is highly requested by those who are looking to hire Arlene Dickinson as a speaker.

 Leadership and Strategic Marketing